PyRepair/maniple/README.md

   strata-bitvector/ # Debugging information for bitvectors
 ```

-Due to the large size of `BGP314`, it is not stored in this repository, but in Zenodo website: https://zenodo.org/records/10853003.
+Due to the large size of `BGP314`, it is not stored in this repository, but available on Zenodo: https://zenodo.org/records/10853003.

 ## Steps to Reproduce the Experiments